 - Saturation slider, Basic Tab – set Saturation to -100 at the bottom of the Basic Tab;

-- Saturation sliders, HSL Tab – set the Saturation of each colour separately in the HSL/Color/B&W Tab;
+- Saturation sliders, HSL Tab – set the Saturation of each color separately in the HSL/Color/B&W Tab;

 - B&W, HSL/Color/B&W Tab – select B&W section in the HSL/Color/B&W Tab, which is effectively the same as the first option, choosing Black & White Treatment at the top of the Basic Tab;

-What we end up with is a B&W photograph with very smooth tonal transition, but also one that is quite “flat”.
-Still, such an early conversion already gives us a pretty good idea on what needs to be done – removing colour helps notice the luminance of different areas more easily.
+What we end up with is a B&W photograph with a very smooth tonal transition, but also one that is quite “flat”.
+Still, such an early conversion already gives us a pretty good idea of what needs to be done – removing color helps us notice the luminance of different areas more easily.
 All the other steps are basically meant to brighten up the light areas and darken shadows further.

 This allows free transformation without Lightroom’s aid of keeping the curve smooth.
 There, I click on the Point Curve drop-down menu at the bottom of the Tab and select the Strong Contrast preset.
 The photograph is instantly transformed into a much more “punchy”.
 Take a look at the changes I’ve made in the Edit Point Curve mode with just a couple of mouse clicks:

 Quite the difference, yes?
 Now, we are not done with the Tone Curve yet.
 The Strong Contrast preset serves as a better starting point for the background as well as the main subject than the straight, linear setting, but some final adjustments will be required a little bit later.
 For now, the current changes gave the image enough “pop” for me to start searching for a good relationship between the main subject and the background with comfort.
 And now that the background is closer to my vision, time to do some local adjustments with the HSL Tab and the Adjustment Brush to give the main subject of the photograph an equally good starting point before final adjustment.